 – Bettas need lower fat levels, less than 5%, as excess fat can cause health issues.

-– Goldfish require higher fat content, around 5-10%, which provides them energy.
+– Goldfish require higher fat content, around 5-10%, which provides them with energy.

 Fiber

 – Bettas do not need much fiber since they are carnivores.
-Too much fiber can cause digestion issues.
+Too much fiber can cause digestive issues.

 – Goldfish benefit from some vegetable matter and fiber from ingredients like spirulina or seaweed.